Geo-Silva/Aetherna-Course-Management/README.md

     - By default these are the data, just when installing the database enter the same data for username and password
 7. Finally, start your backend application by going in the Project Explorer -> aetherna -> src/main/java -> br.com.minos.aetherna -> AethernaApplication.
 After you opened it, right click on the code screen -> Run As -> Java Application or go to your Toolbar and click on the green play button (first one from left to right)

+## **DataBase Note**

+It's important that you create the "aetherna" schema in your database.
+If you don't, the Backend application won't run.
+To solve this simply create a schema called "aetherna" or go the DataBase folder in the project and run this file -> DDL - Create Schema and Course Table.sql - By doing this you create the necessary schema in your database, alongside the Course table.
+    - If you are unable to run the DDL.sql file, open your database, then open the DDL.sql file. copy it's content and paste on a new SQL tab for running queries.
+    - Remember to select all the content and then clicking on the lightning icon on your toolbar.
+This will run the current select SQL code

 ## Extra

-I also uploaded the json collection I used in Postman for testing the Http requests and the database DDL for creating the schema and table.
+I also uploaded the json collection I used in Postman for testing the Http requests

 ## Conclusion